-Your point of writing about money equivalent of improvements that you have done – it is truly great!
+Your point of writing about money equivalent of improvements that you have done – it is great!
 If you know that your employer got extra thousands of dollars thanks to your work – write about this.
-So instead of writing what you are / were responsible for – write what benefit have you brought to your Company.
+So instead of writing what you are/were responsible for – write what benefit have you brought to your Company.
 It will influence positively on the overall assessment

 Planning of your Future is important

-As of now – I see you plan to apply for a job after obtaining visa.
-Yes, it is fine but related with the next my thought, presented below this one.
+As of now – I see you plan to apply for a job after obtaining a visa.
+Yes, it is fine but related to the next my thought, presented below this one.

 What extra-curriculum activities are you doing to demonstrate your exceptional talent?
 What achievements have you got?
 What conferences have you attended as a speaker?
 What articles do you publish?
 How do you influence your current tech community with your truly deep expertise in fintech?

 I did not find too much information about this (apology if I miss something).
 But this is the core information you must provide.